pdxbyte/pdxbyte.github.io/index.md

 layout: page
 permalink: /
 ---
-A Portland Oregon users group primarily for languages that compile to machine native format such as C, C++, and Assembly.
+A Portland Oregon users group primarily for languages that compile to machine native format such as C, C++, Assembly as well as dabble in chip design and architecture.

 #Meeting format